United States intervention in Chile: Track II

-The CIA had also drawn up a second plan, Track II, in which the agency would find and support military officers willing to participate in a coup.
+The CIA had also created a second plan, Track II, in which the agency would find and support military officers willing to participate in a coup.
 They could then call new elections in which Allende could be defeated.

 In September 1970, Nixon authorized the expenditure of $10 million to stop Allende from coming to power or to unseat him.
 As part of the Track II initiative, the CIA used false flag operatives with fake passports to approach Chilean military officers and encourage them to carry out a coup.
 A first step to overthrowing Allende required removing General René Schneider, the chief commander of the army.
 As a constitutionalist, Schneider would oppose a coup d'état.
 On 18 October 1970, the CIA station in Santiago addressed the logistics of secret weapons and ammunitions for the use in a plot to kidnap Schneider.
 The CIA provided "$50,000 in cash, three submachine guns, and a satchel of tear gas, all approved at headquarters ..."
 The submachine guns were delivered by diplomatic pouch.

 A group was formed, led by the retired General Roberto Viaux.
 Considered unstable by the U.S., Viaux had been discouraged from attempting a coup alone.
 The CIA encouraged him to join forces with an active duty general, Camilo Valenzuela, who had also been approached by CIA operatives.
 They were joined by Admiral Hugo Tirado, who had been forced into retirement after the Tacnazo insurrection.
 On 22 October, Viaux went ahead with a plan to kidnap Schneider, but Schneider drew a handgun to protect himself from his attackers, who then shot him in four vital areas.
 He died in Santiago's military hospital three days later.
 The attempted kidnapping and Schneider's subsequent death shocked the public and increased support for the Chilean Constitution, the exact opposite of the expected outcome of the planned coup.
 The Chilean people rallied around their government which, in turn, overwhelmingly ratified Allende on 3 November 1970.